 Follow our easy steps below and travel safely!

-- Book your Qured Test to Release package before you arrive in England or get our £40 round trip discount by pre-booking it with an outbound travel test.
+- Book your Qured Test to Release kit before you arrive in England.

 - Record test details on your Passenger Locator Form.
 We will send you all the information you need to include.